scsosa/Getting_and_Cleaning_Data_Project/CodeBook.md

 ### Assembling the Raw Data Into One Data Set for Analysis

-The run_analysis function first step is to read the data files common to both the test and train data files.
+The run_analysis functions' first step is to read the data files common to both the test and train data files.

 1)  features.txt is read.
 The variables names in this file contain names illegal to r so the names are converted to legal r variable names using the names function.